aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/youtube-video-download/_index.md

 	// URL of the video you want to extract data from string url = "https://www.youtube.com/watch?v=JlKF7z8ODIo";

-    // Expected video properties, for example, "Title" and "Duration" string expectedTitle = "How to convert HTML file to Markdown";
-    int expectedDuration = 56;

     // File name for downloading video
     string filename = "HTML-to-Markdown";